benjaminion/upgrading-ethereum-book/src/book.md

     signature: BLSSignature
 ```

-We will create an instance of this just as we did [previously](/part2/building_blocks/ssz#the-serialisation), only I shall call it `a` now, rather than `attestation` for brevity.
+We will create an instance of this just as we did [previously](/part2/building_blocks/ssz#the-serialisation), only for brevity I shall call it `a`, rather than `attestation`.
 We want to calculate the hash tree root of this `IndexedAttestation`, `a`.

 A container's hash tree root is the Merkleization of the list of hash tree roots of the objects it contains.
-Diagramatically we are building the following tree.
+Diagramatically we are building the following tree and finding its root.

 <a id="img_merkleization_indexedattestation"></a>
 <div class="image" style="width:60%">

 ![Diagram showing how to calculate the hash tree root of an IndexedAttestation type](md/images/diagrams/merkleization_IndexedAttestation.svg)
 Calculating the hash tree root of an `IndexedAttestation`.
-In this and the following diagrams, $R(X)$ is the Merkleization of $X$, $S(X)$ is the SSZ serialisation of $X$, each box is a 32 byte chunk, and the small digits are the number of leaves in the Merkleization operation.
+In this and the following diagrams, $R(X)$ is the Merkleization of $X$, $S(X)$ is the SSZ serialisation of $X$.
+Each box is a 32 byte chunk, and the small digits are the number of leaves in the Merkleization operation.

 </div>

-Or, in code, we have the following.
+Alternatively, in code, we have the following.

 ```python
 assert(a.hash_tree_root() == merkleize_chunks(